 NAFSA has developed Best Practices for the exclusive use of all NAFSA Members as it relates to their Tribal Online Lending businesses.
 We believe these Best Practices will help ensure consumer protection, quality service, and positive customer and industry interactions during the life of the loans made by tribal lending entities who are NAFSA members.
 Our Best Practices apply to all stages of the loan, including marketing, origination, servicing, collecting, and ongoing data privacy.

 The Impact of Tribal Financial Services

 Coming from a history of staggering unemployment rates, limited opportunities, and lack of access to fundamental resources, Native American tribes began online lending businesses to create real change for the future.
 Internet commerce has been a vehicle for supporting economic growth, tribal services, and tribal development.
 These are their stories.

 There are more than 570 federally-recognized tribes in the United States, many of whom are spread across in diverse areas.
 This has left a need for other tribal economic development opportunities to create sustainability and jobs on Native American reservations.

 Create jobs & economic development on tribal lands

 Increase the financial independence of tribes

-By working together, we can provide much-needed economic opportunity and development to Indian Country for the benefit of our tribal communities.
+To advocate for tribal sovereignty, promote responsible financial services, and provide better economic opportunity in Indian Country for the benefit of tribal communities.